What was Adoption like for You?

 - social anxiety

-Call or email me to set up a phone consultation, 30-minute consultation in person, or to schedule an appointment.
-Both consultation options are free of charge.
+Call or email me to set up a 30-minute consultation or to schedule a first full appointment.
 Additionally, I’m happy to discuss therapy, support groups in the area, search angels, or refer to other adoption competent therapists if you’re not in my area.

 Blog topics on adoption.